 As a general rule, each Profile defines a new set of algorithms added as a superset to the algorithms in the Profile below.
-A Level specifies the range of the parameters that are supported by the implementation (i.e., image size, frame rate and bit rates).
-The MPEG-2 core algorithm at MAIN Profile features non-scalable coding of both progressive and interlaced video sources.
-It is expected that most MPEG-2 implementations will at least conform to the MAIN Profile at MAIN Level which supports non-scalable coding of digital video with approximately digital TV parameters-a maximum sample density of 720 samples per line and 576 lines per frame, a maximum frame rate of 30 frames per second and a maximum bit rate of 15 Mbit/s.
+A Level specifies the range of the parameters that are supported by the implementation (i.e., image size, frame rate, and bit rates).
+The MPEG-2 core algorithm at MAIN Profile features nonscalable coding of both progressive and interlaced video sources.
+It is expected that most MPEG-2 implementations will at least conform to the MAIN Profile at MAIN Level which supports nonscalable coding of digital video with approximately digital TV parameters-a maximum sample density of 720 samples per line and 576 lines per frame, a maximum frame rate of 30 frames/s, and a maximum bit rate of 15 Mb/s.